jeroenheijmans/sample-auth0-angular-oauth2-oidc/README.md

 The two lines between Client and ID Server in this (simplified!) visualization *are* "the Flow".
 They determine how a Client can retrieve a token from the ID Server.

-Some specific things missing in the picture:
+Some specific things missing in the diagram are:

-- All log in screens happening when the user is at the ID Server.
+- All log in screens being served by the ID Server.
 We use Auth0 in this series, so it's all taken care of for us.
 - Third party logins, e.g. "Log in with Google".
 This would include a fourth box all the way to the left, but with Auth0 that only requires configuration, no coding on our part.
 - Silent refreshes: access tokens are short lived, so you need to get a fresh one every hour or so.
 Turns out that's just the normal flow in a hidden iframe, how it works is shown when we work on the code.